 I’m going to go ahead and put this out there: sweet potato pie is declaratively more interesting, delicious, and food-coma worthy than pumpkin pie.

-History of Old Fashioned Sweet Potato Pie
+Sweet Potato Pie History

 As far back as the 16th century, sweet potatoes were being shipped from South America (where they originated) to Western Europe and Africa.
 In Europe, sweet potatoes became increasingly popular, and locals created a dish known as “sweet potato tarts.”
 When colonists came to America, they continued to make this dish.